hakbar0/The-Portal-Test/README.md

 * Seeding - Seeding Firebase with fake data.

-* Testing React - am keen to learn more about React testing with Jest, the framework I used to test my database queries.
+* Testing Inquirer - Writing tests for prompts is challenging, would like to work on testing prompts in the future.

 ### Outcome